New Zealand Winter Games: History

-The inaugural New Zealand Winter Games was held in August 2009 in Dunedin, Queenstown, Wanaka, and Naseby, which are all situated in the Otago region of New Zealand.
+The inaugural New Zealand Winter Games was held in August 2009 in Dunedin, Queenstown, Wānaka, and Naseby, which are all situated in the Otago region of New Zealand.
 Events included alpine skiing, cross-country skiing, curling, figure skating, freestyle skiing, ice hockey, and snowboarding, as well as two demonstration events of winter triathlon and luge.
 Canada was the overall winner of the games, with the United States and Japan in second and third respectively.

 The second Winter Games were held in August 2011.
 Methven, which is situated in the Canterbury region, was added as a venue alongside the venues from the previous Games.
 The number of events was increased from seven to nine.
-Winter triathlon was promoted to a full event and short track was added.
-In 2013 and 2015 the number of events were decreased to five.
+Editions of Winter Games NZ continued to be held every two years, with events in 2013, 2015 and 2017.